 Most children and young people at The Gainsborough Academy will have their needs met through good classroom practice, this is known as quality first teaching (QFT).
+Over the last two years staff have been trained frequently on QFT practices.
 However, where concerns are raised The Gainsborough Academy has a rigorous plan, do, review cycle.
 Early identification is key and we aim to identify children who have any difficulties as soon as possible so that appropriate support can be given.